Volunteering is a great way to enhance your time at university, gain new skills, and get involved in the community.

 Why you should volunteer

-As well as making a positive impact on those you help, volunteering can improve your wellbeing, expand your network and help you develop skills that help to enhance your CV.
+As well as positively impacting those you help, volunteering can improve your wellbeing, boost your confidence, expand your network and help you develop skills that will enhance your CV and help you feel comfortable in professional settings.

-Volunteering opportunities are flexible in nature so you can fit them around your studies.
+Volunteering opportunities are flexible, so you can fit them around your studies.

 Roles include anything from mentoring young people to befriending the elderly, managing a charity’s social media account to guiding tours around museums.
 There will be a volunteering role to match your motivation, passion and goals.